Reading Time: 6 minutes

 And even if you get them to your app, keeping them engaged on your platform and reducing the churn by retaining them requires some marketing efforts.

 That’s where omnichannel marketing strategy comes to help.
-It helps you to keep your users invested on your app throughout the customer journey - right from the time you onboard them till the time you retain and convert them into brand advocates.
+It helps you to keep your users invested in your app throughout the customer journey – right from the time you onboard them till the time you retain and convert them into brand advocates.

 Omnichannel marketing offers you multiple benefits, which include:

-Personalizing offers for the users: A research by Infosys reveals that 31% of the surveyed consumers expected better personalization in their shopping experience than the current one.
+a) Personalizing offers for the users: A research by Infosys reveals that 31% of the surveyed consumers expected better personalization in their shopping experience than the current one.
 In an era of Netflix and Amazon, a brand that personalizes the user’s experience, especially on mobile apps, witnesses more growth than the non-personalized ones.
 Omnichannel marketing allows you to segment your users based on different parameters and deliver personalized offers to them.

-Enabling frictionless shopping experiences across devices: Worldpay reveals that 67% of the shoppers begin their shopping on one device and finishes it on the other device.
+b) Enabling frictionless shopping experiences across devices: Worldpay reveals that 67% of the shoppers begin their shopping on one device and finish it on the other device.
 A user might lose interest in your brand if they have to search and add items all over again after switching devices.
 Omnichannel marketing lets you create a seamless experience not only on the web but also on a mobile app for your users; so users can shop anywhere, anytime without going through the drill of searching, adding, and completing transactions repeatedly.

-Generates higher AOV: According to a study by OmniSend, customers who interact with a campaign on three or more channels are more likely to purchase and come back for repeat purchase than those who interact with a single-channel campaign.
+c) Generates higher AOV: According to a study by OmniSend, customers who interact with a campaign on three or more channels are more likely to purchase and come back for repeat purchase than those who interact with a single-channel campaign.
 The study further revealed that the Average Order Value for an omnichannel campaign was 13% higher than that of a single-channel campaign.

 Considering that your mobile app has the potential to drive sales and generate revenue, we have put together four ways in which you make the best out of omnichannel marketing throughout the customer’s journey.